Stanford-ChEMH-MCAC/protocols/sample_preparation/general_metabolite_extraction_from_plant_tissue.md

 	9. Optional: Heat at 65 &deg; C for 10 minutes.
 		* The utility of this step needs to be assessed for your metabolites and sample types.
 It is a tradeoff between metabolite stability and extraction yield.
 		* If you do heat, vortex briefly after heating.
-	10. Centrifuge at ~12,000 rpm on a benchtop centrifuge for 2 minutes at 4 &deg;C.
+	10. Centrifuge at up to 21,000 _g_ on a benchtop centrifuge for 5 minutes at 4 &deg;C.
-		* TODO: work out the maximum _g_ force that Safe Lock tubes with steel balls in them can handle before the balls damage the tubes.
+		* Even at 21,000 _g_ or higher (essentially the highest setting of most benchtop microcentrifuges), the steel ball will not damage SafeLock tubes
 	11. Decant the supernatant into the bottom part of a Whatmann filter vial.
 		* Make sure not to accidentally decant the steel ball at this stage.
 	12. Filter the samples using the Whatmann vial filter top by manually plunging the top completely down
 		* Some force will be required.
 	13. Analyze samples immediately or store at freezer temperatures until analysis.
 		* Stability of samples stored in the freezer will depend on metabolites of interest.
 (80% methanol does not freeze, even at - 80 &deg;C temperatures.)
 It is best to analyze samples as soon as possible after extraction.
+Storing lyophilized unextracted samples is preferable to storing extracted samples.
 	14. Remove the steel balls from all sample tubes and clean them before returning them to the container of steel balls labeled "clean".
 		* TODO: write protocol for cleaning steel balls.